- View all products (0)

 What is the source of the iodine in Iodine Gold?

-Our iodine is delivered as part of kelp seaweed, sustainably harvested from either the pristine sea lochs of the Scottish Outer Hebridean Islands or the cold, clean waters of Northwest Iceland.
-Both sources provide safe, sustainable and highly traceable forms of natural iodine.
+Our iodine is delivered as part of kelp seaweed, sustainably harvested from the cold, clean waters of Northwest Iceland.
+Iodine Gold provides a safe, sustainable and highly traceable form of natural iodine.
 The kelp seaweed used in our product is fresh-dried at controlled low temperatures to protect the complex array of minerals, vitamins, and beneficial phytonutrients.

 What is the purpose of the organic food blend in Iodine Gold?